The Pali Line

 2. Vedanā: Sensation.

-The pleasant, unpleasant, or not-unpleasant-but-not-pleasant sensation experienced as a consequence of the contact of the eye and sights, the ear and sounds, the nose and scents, the tongue and tastes, the body and touch, and the mind and ideas together with consciousness.
+The pleasant or painful sensation, or not-painful-but-not-pleasant experience consequent upon the contact of the eye and sights, the ear and sounds, the nose and scents, the tongue and tastes, the body and touch, and the mind and ideas together with consciousness.

 3. Saññā: Once-knowing, perception.